 Although worms mostly bury themselves under dirt, they do exchange oxygen through their skin.
 If the living environment is packed too tightly with little or no air, the worms may die.
 This could happen during shipping or transit if the packaging does not allow good air to pass through.
 In worm bins, if the lid is put on too tightly, it may block some oxygen out.

 In this case, if you're shipping the worms, make sure to put them in a breathable bag.
-If you're keeping them in totes or wooden bins, drill holes near the top of the bin to make it easier for the worms to breath.
+If you're keeping them in totes or wooden bins, drill holes near the top of the bin so the air can blow through, making it easier for the worms to breath.

 To fix this, you can drill holes at the bottom of the bin to let the liquid drain out.
 You could also put a tray at the bottom or use a double-bin system to catch the worm leachate.
 From this liquid then, we can make worm tea to spray for the plants.

 Overfeeding first of all creates a heat issue inside the worm bin.
 This is because of the microbial activity all around the decaying organic matter.
 While the bacteria eat, they generate quite a bit of heat.
 In fact, worms eat the bacteria on these foods.
 As the inside bin heats up, there might be excess moisture.
 Some folks feed the worms with horse manure (that hasn't been through the "heat" phase).
 The worms can't handle this very well.

 So when starting the worm bin, let the kitchen scraps or food waste sit for about 3-4 days or so to cool down before feeding.
 Put in just about only 1-2 days worth of foods for the worms.
 Most worms eat about half their body weight a day and some like African Nightcrawlers eat up to 2x their weight per day.
 So for a pound of worms, a pound of food would be fine for a day.